 May I add to or change the landscaping on my lot?

 Any alterations or additions to the landscaping in the Courtyards, which will be visible when mature from the street or any other unit (such as trees), will require the pre-approval of the Site Authority.
 No other landscaping may be modified by any homeowner.
-If you intend to make alterations or additions, you may contact the University Glen CAM Manager.
+If you intend to make alterations or additions, you may contact the UGCAM Manager.

 Which utilities are metered?

 Meters for electricity and gas are installed.
 As a homeowner you will contact the gas company and electrical company to set up service.
 Each homeowner will be billed directly by the utility for these services on a monthly basis.
 Each homeowner will be responsible for arranging for the installation of and paying for cable TV, telephone and internet services.

 No. But, you may consider purchasing, at your cost, a supplemental home protection plan available from various companies.

 Who will carry insurance on the home and the community’s common areas?

 Homeowners are responsible for carrying their own liability insurance.
 Owners of detached units are responsible to carry casualty insurance, which may include earthquake coverage in your sole discretion.
 The Site Authority will maintain similar insurance (but not earthquake insurance) on the attached units and common areas.

 May I make additions or alterations to my unit?